ok3dotdev/fidio-updated/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Errors

+## Packages

+If you are missing dependencies check /modules/dependencies.txt Ensure all of these exist atleast once in package.json file

+You can make sure all required packages are installed on DEV or PROD by navigating to /admin in app and then going to build.
+Then you will want to click "Build" tab and upload a package.json.
+Then click "run npm install"

 ## Learn More

 To learn more about Next.js, take a look at the following resources: